My choice of operating system

 Since my article The flaws of distro hopping and asking other people about their OS of choice I have had a number of people writing to me asking for my specific advice regarding their choice of operating system, both for personal usage and for business usage.
 Last night I received yet another email from someone in the US who wrote to me about a difficult situation they where facing in the choice of operating system for their business usage.
 So I have decided to write a little bit about it.
 However, this article is not my professional advice.
 I don't know you and I don't know your situation and as such, I cannot advice you.
 Rather, this article is about what I do and why I do it.

-Besides from my background in electronics, I have been blessed with a unique access to an absolute huge amount of used hardware (for the past 30+ years) by knowing people in the industry of electronic waste management.
-Combined with the fact that I had the advantage of getting into the industry of telecommunications when I was only 15 or 16 years of age, which I then worked in, on and off for several years, and also my knowledge from my work both as an independent contractor and consultant, combined with running multiple businesses - both alone and in partnerships with others, and last but not least, having a great thirst for trying to understand how things work under the hood - and importantly why - has all given me a specific perspective and a small amount of experience.
+Besides from my background in electronics, I have been blessed with a unique access to an absolute huge amount of hardware for the past 30+ years by knowing people in the industry of electronic waste management.
+Combined with the fact that I had the advantage of getting into the industry of telecommunications when I was only 15 years old and also my knowledge from my work both as an independent contractor and consultant, combined with the years of experience running multiple businesses - both alone and in partnerships with others, and last but not least, having a great thirst for trying to understand how things work under the hood, has all given me a specific perspective and a small amount of experience.

-I do my main web development on OpenBSD servers running the current branch and I prefer to deploy anything Internet related on OpenBSD, both because of the simplicity OpenBSD provides and because of the increased level of protection and control, but also because you get almost all you need in the base system (no need to install any third party packages).
+In my company we currently do all web development on OpenBSD servers running the current branch and I prefer to deploy anything Internet related on OpenBSD, both because of the simplicity OpenBSD provides and because of the increased level of protection and control, but also because you get almost all you need in the base system (no need to install any third party packages).

 Whenever I build routers and firewalls, I use OpenBSD.

 OpenBSD is useful for other things too.
-If it supports your hardware (e.g. there are no working drivers for NVIDIA), you can run it as a very good desktop or laptop system as well.
+If your hardware is supported (there are no working drivers for NVIDIA), you can run it as a very good and secure desktop or laptop system as well.

-Despite it's "small" community, OpenBSD is designed to be simple by people who love to work on the stuff they do.
+OpenBSD is designed by people who love to work on the stuff they do.
 It's easy to understand how OpenBSD works and when something isn't working, it's easy to debug because OpenBSD has been designed to be simple.
 The default configuration in OpenBSD is always sane, and it's always secure by default, and as a system administrator you never have to worry about it.

 In the FreeBSD ports system system you can also easily change the compile time settings before compilation, this means that you can tailor and tune the third party software to your specific needs, without writing any code, which is actually what many FreeBSD users do with Poudriere.

-Because third party software is isolated from the base system in FreeBSD, the FreeBSD ports system provides a rolling release of all third party software.
-If you prefer to use binary packages, the "latest" repository is also a rolling release, similar to Arch Linux, yet a couple of days behind the ports system.
+Because third party software is cleanly isolated from the base system in FreeBSD, the FreeBSD ports system provides a rolling release of all third party software.
+If you prefer to use binary packages, the "latest" repository is also a rolling release (similar to Arch Linux), yet sometimes a couple of days behind the ports system.
 Still there is also a "quarterly" repository if you prefer a slower release of software.

 Because OpenBSD and FreeBSD are complete operating systems, each developed by a single community project, everything is easier to design coherently.
-Linux is not a completely operating system.
-Linux is just a kernel, and it is developed by about a gazillion different people, independently from everything else in Linux land.
-The Linux kernel is then combined with some kind of init system, a bootloader, the GNU userland, put together with some other tools, and some kind of package management system.
-All of it put together into an operating system by the developers and maintainers of a Linux distribution.
+Linux is not a complete operating system.
+Linux is just a kernel, and it is developed by many different projects, companies and people, independently from everything else in Linux land.

 Often the developers of a Linux distribution has to fix problems in Linux land by "gluing" the system together in a working manner by patching their way out of potential problems.